 What was required was:

 a coordinated approach to create a solid pipeline of work, and

 financing tools to attract private sector investment.

-“There is a wave of global capital looking for a home, with institutional investors worldwide now managing more than US$120 trillion.
+“There is a wave of global capital looking for a home, with institutional investors worldwide now managing more than US$120tn.
 Pension funds, in particular, are seeking out safe asset classes that deliver a long-term return, and infrastructure investments fit neatly into this profile.